wintpann/linux-rails-env-setup/README.md

-# Rails Development Environment Setup
+# Ruby/Rails Development Environment Setup

 > Tested only on Ubuntu 20.04